nerzh/everscale-client-ruby/README.md

 - #### NetworkConfig
-   **This field is deprecated, but left for backward-compatibility.** DApp Server public address.
+   **This field is deprecated, but left for backward-compatibility.** Evernode endpoint.
   - server_address: String<Optional>

-   List of DApp Server addresses.
+   List of Evernode endpoints.
    Any correct URL format can be specified, including IP addresses.
 This parameter is prevailing over `server_address`.
-   Check the full list of [supported network endpoints](../ton-os-api/networks.md).
+   Check the full list of [supported network endpoints](https://docs.everos.dev/ever-sdk/reference/ever-os-api/networks).
   - endpoints: Array<Optional>

    Deprecated.